erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 The Acer Chromebook 14 is highly rated on Amazon, provides 4GB ram, 32GB storage, USB 3, Wi-FI AC, HD video, supports Android and costs \~$300, and I can pick it up immediately at a local BestBuy, which provides a surprisingly nice Instacart-like experience.

+### Updates

+After using the chromebook for a few months, 4GB is just enough.
+It's great for having a few Chrome tabs open.
+But jumping between a dozen, esp email and slack, with a few different apps running, esp video conference, pushes the limits.

 ## IDE

 Now that I have a screen, keyboard and internet connection, I need a machine to develop on.
 A colleague recommended [Cloud9](https://aws.amazon.com/cloud9/), which layers a Web-based IDE on EC2.

-Cloud9's original incarnation as [c9.io](https://c9.io/) is great, and has a free tier, but the terminal  frequently hangs (due to resource sharing, I presume) and I'd guess maintaining it  has lower priority than building the new AWS version.

 I have little experience with AWS, but [Amazon estimates the cost at \~$2/mo](https://aws.amazon.com/cloud9/pricing/), which also seems like a reasonable amount to experiment with.
 I created a budget for $10/mo just in case.
-After a few hours of usage over the past few days, my bill is $0.15, mostly for EC2, but a few cents for S3 (Cloud9-managed EBS) and data transfer too.

 Cloud9 provides an "auto-hibernation" setting to save cost.
 This appears to stop the associated EC2 instance.
 Opening the IDE after manually stopping the instance restarts it.